EllyPirelly/learnings-wes-bos-JSbeginner/module-08-data-types/README.md

 **Copy via Oject.assign()**

 - not that popular anymore since spread has been introduced
-- first argument is an empty object, second argument is the object that is supposed to be fold into the first argument empty object
+- first argument is an empty object
+- second argument is the object that is supposed to be fold into the first argument's empty object

 ```
 const person4 = Object.assign({}, person1);
 console.log(person3); // {first: "Larry", last: "smith"}
 ```

-**Copying this way only goes one level deep**
+**Copying this way only goes one level deep!**

 ```
 const person1 = {